jinsonvarghese/APTS/standard/7_Supply_Chain_Trust/README.md

 ### Requirement

 Each customer engagement MUST run in an isolated execution environment with separation of memory, storage, network resources, and credentials.
 Data from different clients MUST be segregated with no cross-contamination possible through accidental access patterns.
-Client findings MUST never be visible to other clients, and credentials MUST not be accessible across engagements.
+Client findings MUST never be visible to other clients, and credentials MUST NOT be accessible across engagements.

 Isolation controls MUST include: (1) Execution environment isolation using separate containers, virtual machines, or namespaces per engagement.
 (2) Database-level isolation using separate schemas per client (not just tables) with row-level security policies.
 (3) Storage isolation using separate encrypted volumes or directories per engagement with unique encryption keys.
 (4) Network isolation using policies that prevent inter-engagement communication.
 (5) Credential segregation using per-engagement encrypted vaults with access control bound to engagement ID.
 (6) Access control enforcing role-based access by client with logging of all access attempts.
 (7) Log and evidence segregation in separate access-controlled repositories per engagement.